fpetrakov/assemblings/README.md

-# Assemblings
+# ⚙️ Assemblings

-⚙️ Small exercises to get you used to reading and writing assembly!
-This project is inspired by [Rustlings](https://github.com/rust-lang/rustlings) and [Ziglings](https://codeberg.org/ziglings/exercises).
+Small exercises to get you used to reading and writing assembly!
+More specifically, NASM Intel x86_64.

+Exercises do not contain theory, so it's recommended, in parallel, to read and/or solve [the Computing 101 course by PWN college](https://pwn.college/computing-101/) and [the Exercism Assembly track](https://exercism.org/tracks/x86-64-assembly).
+Both are free and great for starting out on this sometimes hard, but definitely fun, journey!

+You can also just use some large language model to explain things to you, but do the exercises yourself; otherwise, you will learn nothing.
+Programming is learned by writing programs, not by asking an LLM to write them for you.

 ## Requirements